 A rack is the smallest size designation for a Hadoop environment.
 A rack consists of the power, network cabling and a management switch to support a group of Data Nodes.
 A rack is a physical unit, and it's capacity is defined by physical constraints including available space, power, cooling, and floor loading.
-A rack should use its own power within the data center, independent from other racks, and should
+A rack should use its own power within the data center, independent from other racks, and should be treated as a fault zone.
+In the event of a rack level failure in a multiple rack cluster, the cluster will continue to function with reduced capacity.

-This reference architecture uses 12 nodes as the nominal size of a rack, but higher or lower densities are possible.
-Typically, a rack will contain about 12 nodes, with an upper limit of around 20.
+This architecture uses 12 nodes as the nominal size of a rack, but higher or lower densities are possible.
+Typically, a rack will contain about 12 nodes using a scale out server like the Dell EMC PowerEdge R730xd.
+For high density servers like the Dell EMC PowerEdge FX2, a rack may contain 24 or more nodes.
+The node density of a rack does not affect overall cluster scaling and sizing, but it does affect fault zones in the cluster.